List of Contents

 Museum of Science and Technology

 Our favourite activity in Milan was a visit to the science museum.
 Located in the centre of the city, this institution is easily accessible by train from the S. Ambrogio Station.
+I absolutely think that this is one of the best things to do in Milan with kids as you’ll learn heaps and most of it is hands on.

-It did have a few where she could get hands on such as the Da Vinci exhibits.
-And I loved the learning opportunities presented by the materials section and the Space area.
+I loved the learning opportunities presented by the materials section and the Space area.

 It turned out that our favourite part of the museum was the outdoor area.
 With the huge submarine and trains you can pretend to drive.
 The boat area was also fascinating.